cesarferradas/ferrad.as/now.md

 ---
 title: What I'm doing now
 layout: page
-last_modified_at: 2024-05-08
+last_modified_at: 2024-06-29
-location: London, UK
 ---

-### Career

 Working as a Senior Software Engineer at [Octopus Energy](https://octopus.energy).
-Really excited to be working for a tech-forward, renewable energy company with incredible people.

-### Learning

-Re-starting Bulgarian lessons so I can progress to the next level.
-I feel like I've been stationary at intermediate level for too long.

-### Health
+Spending my time between London, Sofia and Lima.
+London is a nice base, but my family is elsewhere.

+Still learning Bulgarian.
+I have a weekly lesson with a teacher.
+Keeps me accountable.

 Getting back into running.
-Aiming to be able to run 5k weekly as a baseline.
+Aiming to run 5k weekly as a minimum.
-Working up to that slowly as I hadn't ran properly for many years.

-Cycling to work more often now that I moved closer to work.
+Going on long hikes in nature on the weekends.